 One of the greatest basketball players in history, the late Kobe Bryant missed upwards of 14,000 shots in his career.
 According to official estimates, that’s over 1,000 more than the next biggest misser, John Havlicek.

-So, next time you’re afraid of failing at something, simply remember that success is not a lack of failure, success is simply a continuation after having failed many times.
+So, next time you’re afraid of failing at something, remember that success is not a lack of failure.
+Success is simply a continuation after having failed many times.

 7. Learn how to manage your finances

-All of these questions will have to be answered once you have your salary, bills, and investments.
-If you are completely new to personal finance, simple budgeting tools like the 50 – 30 – 20 spreadsheet are a good way to get the hang of money and expenses.
+If you are completely new to personal finance, simple budgeting tools like the 50 – 30 – 20 spreadsheet are a great place to start.

-Learning how to manage your money in your 20s is of paramount importance for a couple of reasons.
+Learning how to manage your money in your 20s is paramount for several reasons.

-First, lifelong budgeting problems are often the result of excessive spending during the first 10 working years.
+First, lifelong budgeting problems are often the result of excessive spending during the first ten working years.
 People get their first salaries and don’t know how to use them.

 Secondly, budgeting, taxes, and personal finance are rarely part of academic curriculums.
-It’s just one of those things that you have to teach yourself or learn from somebody else.
+It’s just one of those things you’ll have to teach yourself or learn from somebody else.

 Finally, debt reduction should not be a faraway concept but an instant priority.
 Don’t wait until the bank forces you to increase your monthly payments to hurtful levels.